WittleWolfie/CharacterOptionsPlus/README.md

 * Lord Beyond the Grave buff can bet set to permanent, preventing lag / encumberance issues while walking around
 * Serpent's Fang poison DC is calculated correctly
 * Serpent Friend grants +3 to Perception instead of +2, matching the feature description
+* Evasion can be selected as a Slayer's Advanced Talent

 ## Reporting Problems